Philanthropy

 My mom fundamentally believed, "as long as you knew how to read and had access to books, you can learn about almost anything".
 I agree.

-Photo of mom and me from November 2011
+Photo of Nora and her mom, Ruth Burns, from November 2011

 If am ever in the hospital, please bring a dog to visit!